FESTIVAL - September 8 – 10, 2017. (rain or

-Attractions 8 am to 5 pm daily.
-Free shuttle busses run continuously to and from the event.
+Attractions 10 am to 5 pm daily.
+Free shuttle busses run continuously throughout the day.

-Visitors will also experience early American life as they tour the historic Joanna Furnace iron plantation and relive an iron-making community that is 200 years old.
+Visitors will meet the Joanna Villagers as they tour the historic Joanna Furnace iron plantation and learn about the historic iron furnace operation.
 Guests will see a “Smithy” shape iron in the Blacksmith Shop, talk to the furnace moulder in the Casting House about making the Joanna 10-plate stoves, visit the storekeeper in the Office/Store Building to see the latest products offered for sale, and experience what life was like for the collier at the Charcoal Barn Museum.
-Hay Creek’s archaeologists will be unraveling the past at the Wheelwright Shop archaeological site.
+The ironmaster will also be available in his home to give personal insight into his profitable business.

 Saturday 7 am to 5 pm and Sunday 7 am to 3 pm